raysas/epidemic-data-analysis/README.md

 ├── assets              # -- images and screenshots
 ├── code                # -- data processing and viz code
 ├── data                # -- input data files
+├── figures             # -- generated figures and plots
 ├── output              # -- output files and documents
 ├── requirements.txt    # -- python dependencies for viz and dashboard
 └── run.py              # -- script to run the web dashboard